 - Add the white wine, lemon juice, and Piri Piri, stir, lower heat to a simmer and cook until shrimp are cooked; about 5 – 8 minutes, depending on how large they are.

 - At this point, I remove the shrimp and continue cooking the broth until it is slightly reduced, and a bit thicker than when I started.
 It will take about 3 – 5 minutes.

 - Then return the shrimp to the pan, stir, and turn off the heat.

-- I like to let it sit for about 10 minutes, to really marriage the flavors.
+- I like to let it sit for about 10 minutes, to really marry the flavors.
 Then I gently reheat, stir in the parsley, and remove from the heat.